July 26, 2022

-Today, Uptycs is announcing the addition of new cloud detection and response (CDR) capabilities to our cloud security offering.
+Today, Uptycs is announcing the addition of new cloud detection and response capabilities to our cloud security offering.
 This feature continuously analyzes AWS CloudTrail logs to detect patterns that match malicious behavior.

 I can hear the reader ask, “Wait, do we need another acronym?
 Don’t we have enough detection and response?”
 Let’s explore why CDR is an important and necessary next step in cloud security.